Akihabara Is in a Perpetual State of Change

 For me, though, it was a happening place.
 Glitz filled it.
 There were so many new things to do and experience.
 Akihabara was exciting.
 Many “only in Japan” things were there.
 I have so many good memories of it.

 Do you know the AKB theatre building?
 Around 1996, it was T-Zone.
-T-Zone was in the same vein as Bic Camera and Yodobashi Camera.
+T-Zone was like Bic Camera and Yodobashi Camera.
 I often used to look at its imported computer games.
-It had half of one floor filled with them.
+It had half a floor filled with them.
 The rest of the store had things like laser-disc players and massage chairs.
 You could get the latest of anything there.
 It was a growing company.

 I went there a few years later, and it was gone!
 Such is life in Tokyo.
-Here one day and gone tomorrow.
+Here one day and gone the next.
+Today, Don Quijote discount store occupies a few floors of that building.
+AKB48, the pop group, has a long-running theatre at the top.

 Chuo-Dori in Akihabara